-This initiative allows a teacher to purchase handheld gaming devices/ tablets and accompanying maths software/apps to support numeracy development.
+This initiative allows a teacher to purchase handheld gaming devices/ tablets and accompanying software/apps to support literacy/ numeracy development.
 The teacher is asked to explore and choose the most suitable handheld device/ tablets available on the market and then choose the most suitable software/ apps.
-You are invited to try out 2 pieces of software/apps.
-The teacher is invited to buy a class set and use them with their JCSP students.
-They are required as part of the initiative to evaluate the impact of the activity as well as the software chosen.
+The teacher is invited to buy a set of devices and use them with their JCSP students.
+They are required as part of the initiative to evaluate the impact of the activity as well as the software/app chosen.